The Inauguration of Elizabeth Garrett as the Thirteenth President of Cornell University

 Elizabeth Garrett, president of Cornell University

 Elizabeth Garrett was elected Cornell University's 13th president on Sept.
 30, 2014.
 She began her presidential duties on July 1, 2015.
-At Cornell, Garrett is a tenured faculty member in the Law School with a joint appointment in the Department of Government in the College of Arts and Sciences.
+At Cornell, Garrett is a tenured faculty member in the Law School, the Department of Government in the College of Arts and Sciences, and the Samuel Curtis Johnson Graduate School of Management.
 She is the first woman to lead the university.

 Elizabeth Garrett was appointed provost and senior vice president for academic affairs at the University of Southern California (USC) on October 28, 2010.
 As the university's second-ranking officer, she oversaw the USC Dana and David Dornsife College of Letters, Arts and Sciences, as well as the Keck School of Medicine of USC and 16 other professional schools, in addition to the divisions of student affairs, libraries, information technology services, research, student religious life and enrollment services.
 She also sat on USC Health System Board.
 Garrett previously served as USC's vice president for academic planning and budget.